mfussenegger/nvim-jdtls/README.md

 ## Troubleshooting

-### Nothing happens when invoking vim.lsp.buf functions
+### The client exits with an error / eclipse.jdt.ls stopped working

 This can have two reasons:

-#### The client and server aren't starting up correctly

-You can check if the client is running with `:lua print(vim.inspect(vim.lsp.buf_get_clients()))`, it should output a lot of information.
-If it doesn't, verify:

-- That the language server can be started standalone.
-(Run eclipse.jdt.ls)
-- That there are no configuration errors.
-(Run `:set ft=java` and `:messages` after opening a Java file)
+1) Your `cmd` definition in the [Configuration](#configuration) is wrong.

-- Check the log files (`:lua print(vim.fn.stdpath('cache'))` lists the path, there should be a `lsp.log`)
+- Check the log files.
+Use `:JdtShowLogs` or open the log file manually. `:lua print(vim.fn.stdpath('cache'))` lists the path, there should be a `lsp.log`.

-#### Eclipse.jdt.ls can't compile your project or it cannot load your project and resolve the class paths

-- Run `:JdtCompile` for incremental compilation or `:JdtCompile full` for full compilation.
-If there are any errors in the project, it will open the quickfix list with the errors.
+  You may have to increase the log level.
+See `:help vim.lsp.set_log_level()`.

+- Ensure you can start the language server standalone by invoking the `cmd` defined in the configuration manually within a terminal.

+2) The data folder got corrupted.

+Wipe the folder and ensure that it is in a dedicated directory and not within your project repository.
+See [data directory configuration](#data-directory-configuration).
+You can use `:JdtWipeDataAndRestart` to do this.

+### Nothing happens when opening a Java file and I can't use any `vim.lsp.buf` functions

+This can have several reasons:

+1) You didn't follow [Configuration](#configuration) closely and aren't invoking `require('jdtls').start_or_attach(config)` as part of a `java` `filetype` event.
+Go back to the configuration section and follow it closely.

+2) You made a mistake in your configuration and there is a failure happening when you open the file.
+Try `:set ft=java` and look at the `:messages` output.

+3) eclipse.jdt.ls is starting but it cannot recognize your project, or it cannot import it properly.
+Try running `:JdtCompile full` or `:lua require('jdtls').compile('full')`.
+It should open the `quickfix` list with errors if eclipse.jdt.ls started but cannot handle your project.

-- Check the log files (`:lua print(vim.fn.stdpath('cache'))` lists the path, there should be a `lsp.log`)
+Check the log files.
+Use `:JdtShowLogs` or open the log file manually. `:lua print(vim.fn.stdpath('cache'))` lists the path, there should be a `lsp.log`.
-- If there is nothing, try changing the log level.
-See `:help vim.lsp.set_log_level()`
+You may have to increase the log level.
+See `:help vim.lsp.set_log_level()`.

-If this all doesn't help, try wiping your workspace folder and restart Neovim.
-.he workspace folder is the path you used as argument to `-data` in `config.cmd`.

 ### Error: Unable to access jarfile